InjectionMap/InjectionMap/README.md

 - Parameters for constructors can be injected or passed at the time of mapping as objects or as delegate expressions.
 - InjectionMap is very simple and straightforward.

+InjectionMap supports .Net 4.5, Silverlight 5, Windows Phone 8 or higher and Windows Store apps for Windows 8 or higher.

 Installation
 ------------------------------
 InjectionMap can be installed from [NuGet](http://docs.nuget.org/docs/start-here/installing-nuget) through the package manager console: